nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 1. `Parser` filters out the relevant part of the user input relating to `LocalDate` type, and a `DateTimeFormatter` formats that portion into a `dateInput`
 1. `storage` accesses `whatIAteTodayList` by reference
-1. `whatIAteTodayList` invokes it's method `printFoodWithFoundDate`, taking `dateInput` as an input, which does the following:
+1. `whatIAteTodayList` invokes its method `printFoodWithFoundDate`, taking `dateInput` as an input, which does the following:
    1. Create a temporary `WhatIAteList`
    1. Call `addRecordIfFound`, which iterates through the current list and matches records with the same date as `dateInput`
    1. Print out the temporary list, along with a nicely formatted date string of `FormatStyle.FULL`, representing